Complete moduli of cubic threefolds and their intermediate Jacobians: Extending the intermediate Jacobian map versus extending the Prym map

 \item The non-trivial sections of $\kappa$ are not killed by a linear form; i.e., the cup product map

 is injective.

 \end{enumerate} \end{pro}

 \begin{proof} For a smooth cubic threefold, this is due to Beauville \cite[6.27]{bint} (for details see \cite[Prop.~4.2]{cmf}).
 The outline of the argument is as follows.
-Given a smooth cubic threefold, and a non-special line, one obtains the \'etale double cover $\pi:\widetilde D\to D$, with $2$-torsion line bundle $\eta$.
-Let $\kappa:=\eta\otimes \mathcal O_D(1)$ be the associated theta characteristic on $D$.
-Here we are taking the cubic threefold and non-special line determined by the Equations \eqref{E:ExpCubEq} and \eqref{E:ExpL}; this determines the matrix $M$ as in \eqref{E:ExpCubMat}.
-We have seen that $D=V(\det M)$.
+We have seen already that $D=V(\det M)$.
 This matrix $M$ also determines a sheaf $\kappa'$ via the short exact sequence

 From general results of Beauville \cite[Prop.~4.2]{bdet}, $\kappa'$ is also a theta characteristic on $D$.
 An explicit argument in coordinates (see \cite[Prop.~4.2]{cmf}) establishes that $\kappa\cong \kappa'$.
 Once one knows that $\kappa\cong\kappa'$ then (1) and (2) follow from the long exact sequence in cohomology (in the smooth case they can also be established directly from the geometry).
 (3) is also clear since $D$ is irreducible (we give the argument below in the general case).

 Now for the singular case.
 We start with the same set-up, and it is clear from the discussion above that the key point (at least up to establishing (3)) is showing that $\kappa$ and $\kappa'$ agree.
 Note that \emph{a priori} from the arguments in \cite{bdet} we only know that $\kappa'$ is a rank $1$, torsion-free theta characteristic (i.e., ${\mathcal Hom}_{\mathcal O_D}(\kappa', \omega_D)\cong \kappa'$).
 The main issue is that at the singular points of $D$, the matrix $M$ may drop rank by more than $1$, giving a sheaf that is not locally free.
 However, since the line $\ell$ is non-special, Proposition \ref{P:Fano} implies that $\mathcal Q$ does not pass through any singular points of $D$; in particular, the sub-matrix $B$ of $M$ \eqref{E:MatB} has non-zero determinant at the singular points of $D$, and so the rank of $M$ is at least $2$.
-Consequently, we may conclude that $\kappa'$ has geometric fibers of dimension $1$ at every point of $D$; i.e., for each $d\in |D|$, we have $\dim_{\kappa(d)}\kappa'\otimes \kappa(d)=1$, where $\kappa(d)$ is the residue field at $d$.
+Consequently, we may conclude that $\kappa'$ has fibers of dimension $1$ at every point of $D$; i.e., for each $d\in |D|$, we have $\dim_{\kappa(d)}\kappa'\otimes \kappa(d)=1$, where $\kappa(d)$ is the residue field at $d$.
 One can then conclude that $\kappa$ is a line bundle (e.g., \cite[Ex.~II.5.8]{h}).